Sz-Daniel/Tarkony/README.md

 This module manages GraphQL request logic using Axios, integrating with useQuery to fetch pre-defined queries via custom hooks.
 In progress: developing a standalone asynchronous fetch function (fetchQuery), not tied to React hooks.

+Alternative for next big refactor: Every price should be shown in x.xxx.xxx format, easily done with .toLocaleString().
+Currently, I call them like this, but next time I would structure it as:
+`price:{
+    value:price,
+    valueString:price.toLocaleString(),
+}`
+This way, it won’t be necessary to repeatedly call a function just to display a properly formatted price.

 ### `APICalls.ts`